ZacharyTaylor/Catkin-Builder/README.md

 Can be called on any type of file that is in a Catkin Package.

-If the build process encounters an error the process will attempt to reprint the first error last so it can be found more easily (feature can be disabled by changing a flag see Other Options section).
+If the build process generates errors, the first error encountered will be reprinted in a seperate section below the other build errors.
+This behaviour can be disabled (see Other Options Section below).

 ## Installing

 ### Package Control